abuach/cs450students/lab1-ollama-basics.md

 uv run ollama_client.py
 ```

-**✓ Checkpoint:** You should see "Hello, World!" and then a count to 5.
+**Checkpoint:** You should see "Hello, World!" and then a count to 5.

 ---